sudojunior/sven65-plugininfo-backup/README.md

-# angelisawizard-backup
+# discord-channel-backup

-A backup repository for a streamer's assets.
+A backup repository for an information channel.

 ## Configuration